Artificial intelligence arms race: Other reactions to autonomous weapons

-Professor Noel Sharkey of the University of Sheffield has warned that autonomous weapons will inevitably fall into the hands of terrorist groups such as the Islamic State.
+Professor Noel Sharkey of the University of Sheffield argues that autonomous weapons will inevitably fall into the hands of terrorist groups such as the Islamic State.

 Disassociation

-Many Western tech companies are leery of being associated too closely with the U.S. military, for fear of losing access to China's market.
-Furthermore, some researchers, such as DeepMind's Demis Hassabis, are ideologically opposed to contributing to military work.
+Many Western tech companies avoid being associated too closely with the U.S. military, for fear of losing access to China's market.
+Furthermore, some researchers, such as DeepMind CEO Demis Hassabis, are ideologically opposed to contributing to military work.

 For example, in June 2018, company sources at Google said that top executive Diane Greene told staff that the company would not follow-up Project Maven after the current contract expired in March 2019.